- Finance & Tech

 It never hurts to give a plan a run through a few times just to see if you have everything organized.
 Even if it is just at the table over dinner or on a weekend outing, everyone should communicate their knowledge on what to do when a flood occurs, a wildfire a nuclear attack, or when you are attacked on the street.
 If you have children, they can also educate you a bit, as most schools undergo some emergency training regularly.
 Most of these are fire drills, however in some areas, there are active shooter drills, and what to do in an earthquake or other disasters.

 I know a few families who run through a game once a month of what to do in the event of a disaster.
 It works and it isn’t a bad idea to go through at all, especially if it could keep a family together and safe one day.

-All of this information is made for that sole purpose, to have a failsafe emergency plan to ensure you and your family get through a natural disaster or any other emergency-related event easier through adequate prior preparation.
+All of this information is made for that sole purpose, to have a backup plan to ensure you and your family get through a natural disaster or any other emergency-related event easier through adequate prior preparation.
 Don’t get me wrong though, even if you are prepared, it’s not easy and if an event does happen it will be stressful.
-Just ask some of the people who have already been preppers and have had to use their back-up plans in floods, wildfires and mass evacuations.
+Just ask some of the people who have already been preppers and have had to use their backup plans in floods, wildfires and mass evacuations.
 All I can say is these types of disasters really do happen, so you need to prepare for it.
 That is without a doubt.

 If you know anyone with a family, or on their own for that matter, who lives in an area that may be susceptible to a disaster or emergency event, share this prepping 101 prepper’s guide with them so that they can see how simple it is to make preparations for something so important: life and safety.